 Sometimes the simplest approach is the best one.
-If the source datasets are relatively small ~ 100K records (one hundred thousand) it makes sense to consider a full refresh, an approach when the system polls all the records from the source and refreshes the destination.
-The records in the destination can be DELETED or TRUNCATED prior to reloading, or the full refresh can be combined with the
+If the source datasets are relatively small (100K or one hundred thousand records), it makes sense to consider a full refresh, an approach when the system polls all the records from the source and refreshes the destination.
+The records in the destination can be deleted or truncated prior to reloading, or the full refresh can be combined with the

-Create a full refresh flow
+Create a full refresh Flow

 This example is for replicating data from one database to another, but the technique works exactly the same if the source, the target, or both is not a relational database.

 Step 1.
-Create a source database connection.
+Create a source database Connection.

 Step 2.
-Create a destination database connection.
-Typically all the default settings work just fine, but depending on the type of the database you might consider disabling or enabling
+Create a destination database Connection.
+Typically all the default settings work just fine depending on the type of database where you might consider disabling or enabling

 Step 4.
-Add a new source to destination transformation
+Add a new source to destination transformation.

-TRUNCATE all the records from the destination table before migrating the data from the source to the destination follow the steps below, otherwise go to step 6.
+TRUNCATE all the records from the destination table before migrating the data from the source to the destination, follow the steps below; otherwise, go to step 6.

 Step 6.
-If you want to merge the existing data in the target with the data from the source follow the steps below:
+If you want to merge the existing data in the target with the data from the source, follow the steps below:

-MERGE, or if native MERGE is not supported by the target database to
+MERGEis not supported, by the target database to

 - In the